anthonydb/practical-sql-2/faq-updates-errata.md

 ```
 > You can then complete the examples.
 The change will persist until you restart pgAdmin.

+* **Page 267: Creating a Table for Full-Text Search**

+> The `COPY` statement in Listing 14-18 uses an at-sign (@) for quoting, not an ampersand.

 ### Chapter 15: Analyzing Spatial Data with PostGIS

 * **Pages 282, etc.: Geometry Viewer Results Grid Icon**

 > Beginning with version 6.9 of pgAdmin, released in May 2022, the icon to launch the Geometry Viewer in the result column header was changed from an eye to a map (makes sense).
 On Page 282 and later in the book, I mention clicking the eye icon to launch the viewer.
 Now, instead, click the map icon.
+(Applies to first printing of the book.)

 ### Chapter 16: Working With JSON Data

-None yet
+* No updates

 ### Chapter 17: Saving Time with Views, Functions, and Triggers

-None yet
+* No updates

 ### Chapter 18: Using PostgreSQL from the Command Line

-None yet
+* No updates

 ### Chapter 19: Maintaining Your Database

-None yet
+* No updates

 ### Index

 * **Page 417: IN comparison operator**

 > The entry should reference pages 36, 172, 229.
+(Applies to first printing of the book.)